ant

 Food Scraps: The Ultimate Lure for Ants

-The most significant factor that attracts black ants in house is the search for food.
-Kitchen crumbs, food spills, and even pet food are irresistible to these ants.
-They can detect food scents from afar and send out worker ants to forage for anything edible.
-This is why kitchens and dining areas are the most frequent targets for black ants.
+The most common factor that attracts ants in the house is food.
+Crumbs, spills, and even pet food are irresistible to black ants.
+They can detect food scents from a distance and send out workers to forage for anything edible.
+This is why kitchens and dining areas are prime targets for black ants.

 Water Sources: More Than Just a Food Hunt